Travel in comfort

 - sleeping accommodation on most night trains.

-- some high-speed trains, including those in France, Italy and Spain.
+- most high-speed trains, including those in France, Italy and Spain.

 To find out if you may need a reservation, check the Eurail timetable for this symbol: